-The Wayfinder Hotel on Admiral Kalbfus Road, located in the Northern area of downtown Newport, Rhode Island, went up in flames around 8 p.m. on Monday, May 23rd, 2022.
+The landmark Wayfinder Hotel on Admiral Kalbfus Road, located in downtown Newport, Rhode Island, caught fire around 8 p.m. on Monday, May 23rd, 2022.
 Firefighters from ten surrounding cities and towns rushed to the scene following reports of heavy flames and smoke pouring from the building.

 Firefighters say the heat detectors were on code red for quite some time before finally sounding four fire alarms.
 Deputy Chief Mark Riding from the Newport Fire Department says the building structure was a challenge, “This fire had been burning for a good amount of time before the alarm was called.
 We received no phone calls.
 Due to all the void spaces in the building between floors, we simply could not get the water to where it needed to go.”